halfstrik/libshout-java/README.md

 * Java 1.7
 * libshout 2.2.2

-Target folder contains libshout-java.so ready for use on 32-bit Linux.
+Folder prebuilt-binaries contains libshout-java.so ready for use on 32-bit Linux.
 Put it in the user.dir of your project.

 ``` java
 Libshout libshout = new Libshout();